matyix/helix/site-releases/0.6.1-incubating/src/site/markdown/tutorial_rebalance.md

 }
 ```

 Another typical example is evenly distributing a group of tasks among the currently healthy processes.
 For example, if there are 60 tasks and 4 nodes, Helix assigns 15 tasks to each node.
 When one node fails, Helix redistributes its 15 tasks to the remaining 3 nodes, resulting in a balanced 20 tasks per node.
-Similarly, if a node is added, Helix re-allocates 3 tasks from each of the 4 nodes to the 5th node, resulting in a balanced distribution of 12 tasks per node..
+Similarly, if a node is added, Helix re-allocates 3 tasks from each of the 4 nodes to the 5th node, resulting in a balanced distribution of 12 tasks per node.

-#### AUTO
+### AUTO

-When the application needs to control the placement of the replicas, use the AUTO idealstate mode.
+When the application needs to control the placement of the replicas, use the AUTO ideal state mode.

 Example: In the ideal state below, the partition \'MyResource_0\' is constrained to be placed only on node1 or node2.
 The choice of _state_ is still controlled by Helix.
 That means MyResource_0.MASTER could be on node1 and MyResource_0.SLAVE on node2, or vice-versa but neither would be placed on node3.